Playground

 Tips

 • Start in Playground before writing code against a new target.
-You'll know within seconds whether Single is enough or whether you need Browser.
+With Auto on, you'll know within seconds whether a cheap fetch is enough or whether the site forces a browser solve.

 • Save a preset for every target you scrape regularly.
 Replaying a saved preset takes one click; reconstructing the request from memory takes longer.